Bohol The Visayas, Philippines Travel Guide

 Included in specific tours

-Main highways outside towns are busy and often lack proper pedestrian infrastructure, making walking or cycling unsafe.
+Main arteries outside towns are busy and often lack proper pedestrian infrastructure, making walking or cycling unsafe.

 Avoid for safety

-Areas with heavy traffic congestion in Tagbilaran could be challenging for hiking or biking due to pollution and vehicle movement.
+Areas with heavy traffic congestion in Tagbilaran may be challenging for hiking or biking due to pollution and vehicle movement.

 Challenging conditions

-Renting a scooter offers the most flexible and cost-efficient way to explore Bohol independently.
-Just remember to always wear a helmet and drive defensively.
+Renting a scooter offers with the most flexibility and cost-efficient way to explore Bohol independently.
+Just don't forget to always wear a helmet and drive with caution.

 For longer distances, local buses offer an economical connection to various towns across the principal island.